ScottMcGready/the-conference-bible/organisation_and_planning.md

 Having a bag of cables, clickers, dongles, usb sticks, batteries, and testing the equipment *before* the conference is highly recommended.

+> An "MVP" track pack would be a projector, an HDMI cable, USB memory stick, USB clicker, a power extension lead, and a laptop capable of outputting HDMI and accepting both a USB memory stick and clicker at the same time.

 When it comes to recording/streaming talks on the day, infosec conferences benefit from having the wonderful [Cooper](https://twitter.com/Ministraitor) – and his rigs – on hand to help at most conferences.
 If you're planning on using his rigs, or calling in his services, please [donate a mate](https://administraitor.video/buy_me_a_mate.html) or send him some sort of thank you.
 You can find his [full (and incredibly modest) terms](https://administraitor.video/organizers/requirements.html) on his website, [administraitor.video](https://administraitor.video).
 Simply put the man is a legend and donates a ridiculous amount of his time, experience, knowledge, and patience, helping film infosec conferences around the world.

 ## Branding

 While branding may be considered a "nice to have" element of the conference, it can make a huge impact to many aspects you might not have considered.
 Similarly, sponsors may be put off giving money (or haggling down the amounts) if the conference looks a bit "too cheap" or that you haven't given any care in its' presentation.

-Social media promo images, speaker cards, schedule books, and even slide templates (for opening & closing remarks) can make such a difference to the overall feel of the conference if planned for in advance.
+Social media promo images, [speaker cards](#speaker-cards), schedule books, and even slide templates (for opening & closing remarks) can make such a difference to the overall feel of the conference if planned for in advance.
+PSD and AI templates are freely available online for various social networks to ensure sizing is correct for each platform.

+Consider creating header banner images that organisers, volunteers, speakers, and attendees can add to their social media profile to increase publicity around your conference.

 Using templates provided by online tools, such as [Canva](https://canva.com), can help make this process much easier.